Recording Drums: Part 1 - Setting up and Microphone Technique

 When all is said and done, recording drums is a major challenge.
 The importance of room acoustics and the use of multiple microphones to capture a diverse range of sounds requires a substantial amount of patience, knowledge, and perseverance to obtain first-class results.
 Nevertheless, in a world where programming a convincing, real sounding drum track is possible using software alone - the sound of real drums could be just what you need to set your recordings apart from the crowd.

-We hope the information in this guide has helped to provide you with a platform to from which to grow.
+We hope the information in this miking guide has helped to provide you with a platform to from which to grow.
 The next step, of course, is to put your hard word into action by recording and mixing your drums.
-Given the breadth of information already covered, we'll leave this topic for another post.
+Learn more how to use EQ, gating, compression and more for drums below.